 - Devil’s Ivy – This plant is very colorful and has vibrant leaves.
 While it can survive in many environments, it does very well with little light or bright indirect beams

 - Dracaena – this is another plant that has large green leaves.
 You may have to prune this plant as if its foliage can grow out of control

 - Peace Lily – Peace Lily does very in lesser light has moist soil at its disposal that shouldn’t be overwatered.
 If you’re looking to have flowers on this plant, you should put it in a dark space.

 Which Are The Best Plants For Growing Indoors?

 Any plant that can thrive in low light and humidity is suitable for growing indoors.
 There is also less chance of them having to deal with pests.
 These kinds of plants won’t grow a lot – which is particularly beneficial, as you would not want plants indoors to grow fast.
 The best indoor plants include some of the following:

 - Aglaonema – this is a beautiful plant that is good with low light and grows a slower rate

-- Aspidistra – does not need a lot of water and takes low levels of light very well – so much so that you can go on holiday with worrying about it
+- Aspidistra – does not need a lot of water and takes low levels of light very well – so much so that you can go on holiday without worrying about it

 - Unique Species of Succulents – Beautiful plants, but need a lot of bright light